tmcfarlin412/tmcfarlin412.github.io/_posts/2018-11-9-tax-functions-live.md

 ---
 title: "\"Tax Functions\" is live!"
-description: "Have you ever wanted a Google sheet function that returns your federal tax rate?
-Likely, if you are an accountant or tax preparer. \"Tax Functions\" adds useful tax functions to your Google Sheet"
+description: "Have you ever wanted a custom Google Sheet function?
+I make custom functions regularly and have made a few of mine available in \"Tax Functions\".
+If you are an accountant, a tax preparer, or anyone who does their own taxes in Google Sheets, \"Tax Functions\" can help!"
 layout: post
 author: tom
 twitterUrl: {{ user.twitter }}